 Kalizma at Pool of London 29.06.1968 (courtesy of Ebay)

-"She has been acclaimed by many for her lines and sea worthiness, the quality of her build and the good taste in which she was designed", I do agree but the refit made in India adding the top deck on top did her no favors to her lines and her stability to which she still pays for today with the tons of fixed ballast that was added in her tanktop in order to comply with stability criteria requirements.
+"She has been acclaimed by many for her lines and sea worthiness, the quality of her build and the good taste in which she was designed", I do agree but the refit made in India adding the top deck on top did no favors to her lines and her stability to which she still pays for today with the tons of fixed ballast that was added in her tanktop in order to comply with (class society) stability criteria requirements.
 This makes her very slow and cumbersome to maneuver with a stiff metacentric height that basically makes stabilizers unnecessary because she doesn't roll, but boy does she pitch.

 "Owned throughout history by the wealthy, the famous and elite and notable yachtsmen, there isn't a yacht today that has a lineage that can match that of the Kalizma", very true too although there are many yachts these days 100+ years old, Kalizma is probably the veritable classic among enthusiasts of the genre with her unique kind of star-spangled history in their background involving the hi-so.

 Even as Kalizma she disappeared from the tabloids after the Burton's sold her and she starting changing hands until Peter de Savary, another flamboyant yachtsman, got her for a short period and used her as a base at the America's cup.
 Then she once again sank into oblivion until Vijay Mallya bought her and she then from time to time appeared in magazines as a feature rabbiting the same old history and mentioning Elizabeth Taylor, the diamond and Peter de Savary.
-In between these flamboyant hi-so people she was then probably owned by businessmen that preferred to remain unnamed in their privacy.
+In between these flamboyant hi-so people she was then probably owned by businessmen that preferred to remain unnamed grey eminences maintaining their privacy.

 Motorboat & sailing magazine January 1983 edition, courtesy of Ebay below, quite notable that the interior has changed somewhat from above of the 1967 photoshoot, also the registry has changed from Nassau to Tortola: